Recent Advances in Optimal Transport for Machine Learning: Final Remarks

+One may draw parallels between UDA, fairness, and generative modeling in a broader context.
+In the first case, the random repair strategy of~\cite{gordaliza2019obtaining} is conceptually similar to \gls{otda}~\cite{courty2017otda}.
+This similarity suggests that theoretical results on the optimal amount of repaired data can be derived, similarly to~\cite[Theorem 3]{redko2017theoretical}.
+Furthermore, parallel between (DANN, WDGRL) and (GAN, WGAN), which shows an interesting interplay between the two fields.

+\textbf{Reinforcement Learning.} Reinforcement Learning.
 The distributional \gls{rl} framework of~\cite{bellemare2017distributional} re-introduced previous ideas in modern \gls{rl}, such as formulating the goal of an agent in terms of distributions over rewards.
-This turned out to be successful, as the authors' method surpassed the state-of-the-art in a variety of game benchmarks.
-Furthermore,~\cite{dabney2020distributional} further studied how the framework is related to dopamine-based \gls{rl}, which highlights the importance of this formulation.
+This idea turned out to be successful, as the authors' method surpassed the state-of-the-art in a variety of game benchmarks.
+Furthermore,~\cite{dabney2020distributional} studies how this framework relates to dopamine-based \gls{rl}, highlighting this formulation's importance.

 In a similar spirit,~\cite{metelli2019propagating} proposes a distributional method for propagating uncertainty of the value function.
 Here, it is important to highlight that while~\cite{bellemare2017distributional} focuses on the randomness of the reward function,~\cite{metelli2019propagating} studies the stochasticity of value functions.
 In this sense, the authors propose a variant of Q-Learning, called \gls{wql}, that leverages Wasserstein barycenters for updating the $Q-$function distribution.
 From a practical perspective, the \gls{wql} algorithm is theoretically grounded and has good performance.
-Further research could focus on the common points between~\cite{bellemare2017distributional},~\cite{dabney2018distributional} and~\cite{metelli2019propagating}, either by establishing a common framework or by comparing the 2 methodologies empirically.
+Further research can focus on the common points between~\cite{bellemare2017distributional},~\cite{dabney2018distributional}, and~\cite{metelli2019propagating}, either by establishing a common framework or by comparing the 2 methodologies empirically.
 Finally,~\cite{zhang2018policy} explores policy optimization as gradient flows in the space of distributions.
 This formalism can be understood as the continuous-time counterpart of gradient descent.